palawatsupharerk/palawatsupharerk.github.io/README.md

 6. Generate insights and data visualization

 # Part I - Formulate the problem
-The first step in machine learning is to decide what you want to predict, which is known as the 'lable' or 'target answer'.
+The first step in machine learning is to decide what you want to predict, which is known as the `lable` or `target answer`.
 Investing time in deciding which target makes most sense for you to predict will save you from building models that don't answer your question.

 # Part II - Clean Your Data
 Remove inaccurate or irrelevant information from your dataset.
 Incorrect data can lead to false conclusions when you're modeling.